Robert William Hawkes. Consultant Psychological Therapist. MSc PgDip BSc (Hons)

 - The British Assocation for Behavioural and Cognitive Pyschotherapies:

 Fully accredited with the British Association for Behavioural and Cognitive Psychotherapies (UK lead organisation).
-Check my details here- http://www.cbtregisteruk.com/Default.aspx
+You can check my details here- http://www.cbtregisteruk.com/Default.aspx

 - The Royal College of Occupational Therapists: